AnythingMayBe/CKLegends-Leveling/README.md

 > It sets the xp for a person in a specified guild.
 Usage: `stexp <guild ID> <user ID> <xp>`
 Example of usage: `--setxp 883621480007606282 699330746686373898 5000`

+## Files
+### ./logs/
+> This directory saves all logs into text files.
+It can be required to use that for debugging purposes.

+### ./security/logs/
+> This directory saves the security logs, for example if someone tries to do an SQL Injection on our database.

+### ./config.py
+> That's the configuration file.

+### ./xp.db
+> That's the database.

+### /§start.py
+> That's a script who starts infinitly the bot.
+Use CTRL+C to stop the script.

+### ./main.py
+> That's the bot, I did that in one file because I'm lazy.

+### ./LICENSE
+> That's the Copyright notice you understand and use for legal purposes.